mozilla-services/heka/docs/source/config/decoders/geoip.rst

 library <https://github.com/maxmind/geoip-api-c/releases/>`_, and thus assumes you have the library downloaded and installed.
 Currently, only the GeoLiteCity database is supported, which you must also download and install yourself into a location to be referenced by the db_file config option.
-By default the database file is opened using "GEOIP_MEMORY_CACHE" mode.
-This setting is hard- coded into the wrapper's geoip.go file.
-You will need to manually override that code  if you want to specify one of the other modes listed `here
-<https://github.com/maxmind/geoip- api-c/blob/master/README.md #memory-
-caching- and-other-options/>`_.

 .. note::
     Due to external dependencies, this plugin is not compiled in to the